-Rinse each jacket well using a hose or plenty of water.
-Be sure to smooth fabrics and get into any crevices to rinse completely.
-Hang the jackets to drip dry, preferably out of direct sunlight.
+Rinse well using a hose or plenty of water smoothing the fabric to get into any crevices.
+Hang the jacket to drip dry, preferably out of direct sunlight.
 If you must hang inside to dry, use a rotating fan to speed the process.
 Never place a life jacket in a clothes dryer.

 When Is It Time to Replace a Life Jacket?

-With care, most life jackets can many years.
+With care, most life jackets can last many years.
 However, there comes a time that the PFD must be replaced.
 Life jackets should be tested at the beginning of every season or periodically if you live in a year-round water friendly climate.
 A reputable dealer can check the devices or you can do it yourself by testing buoyancy in a pool.
-A safe device should be able to keep an appropriately sized person afloat.
+A safe device should be able to keep an average-sized person afloat for several hours.

-Any life jacket infested with mold should be discarded to avoid inhaling mold spores.
-It is quite possible that the mold has moved into the padding or flotation and the jacket is no longer safe.
+- Any life jacket infested with mold should be discarded to avoid inhaling mold spores.
+It is quite possible that the mold has moved into the padding and the jacket is no longer safe.

 Before discarding a life jacket, cut off all straps and even cut it into pieces to prevent others from mistaking it as a viable safety device.